MicrosoftDocs/bot-docs/articles/v4sdk/skills-about-skill-bots.md

 ## Skill manifests

-Since a skill consumer does not necessarily have access to the skill code, use a skill manifest to describe the activities the skill can receive and generate, its input and output parameters, and the skill's endpoints.
+A skill manifest describes the activities the skill can receive and generate, its input and output parameters, and the skill's endpoints.

 <!--TODO Flesh this out-->